Fashion Drawing with Markers

 And the more you can explore that, the better!!!

-Fashion Drawing with markers is usually done on marker paper.
-Marker paper is smooth, thin, and rather sheer, and usually bright white.
-The great thing about that is the trace-thru-ability, and the fact that Marker/ layout paper almost resists the markers: they DON’T BLEED THROUGH, and last many hours longer because the paper doesn’t such up all of the liquid and pigment.
-Thus, colors are lighter, thinner, and markers don’t dry up as fast.
+The great thing about that is the trace-thru-ability, and the fact that Marker/ layout paper almost resists the markers: they DON’T BLEED THROUGH, and last many hours longer because the paper doesn’t suck up all of the liquid and pigment.

-And my favorite way to use markers is to use the chisel-tip now is in the digital apps I use.
-You can check out my digital sketching videos on vimeo and youtube or here on the blog to see the chunky, chemical and waste-free infinite marker colors you can use right in your iPad or tablet!!!
+You can check out my digital sketching videos youtube or here on the blog to see the virtual version of chunky, chemical and waste-free infinite marker colors you can use right in your iPad or tablet!!!

-Here, for #INKTOBER 2015, I sketched this beautiful dress by a designer named Selly Raby Kane who I found, I believe, on Pinterest.
 I love her cutouts, and her use of African Prints/ Wax prints/ ankara.
 I chose this one because the cutouts and the seaming that “interrupts” the round, regular motifs.

-And I used regular sketch paper, a Prismacolor marker with a chisel tip (Chartpak’s AD markers are my fave of this type: bolder and wetter) and a roller ball pen I’ll specify below.
+And I used regular sketch paper, a Prismacolor marker with a chisel tip (Chartpak’s AD markers are my fave of this type: bolder and wetter) and a roller ball pen which I’ll specify below.

-First, instead of loosely sketching out the drawing in light lines of pen or pencil, I went straight in with a single, committed line.
 This is a tool we practice in all of my classes online and at Parsons.
 You definitely want to have it in your bag of tricks, even if you don’t use it all of the time.

 So here it is.